wealthkernel/api-documentation-guides/docs/sipp-contributions/Basics.md

 ## Employer contributions

-Employer contributions are deposits into the **member’s** SIPP where the paying party is an `Organization` (i.e. the member’s employer).
+Employer contributions are deposits into the **member’s** SIPP where the paying party is the member's employer (an`Organization`).
 The cash still lands in the member’s SIPP portfolio, but the source of funds and party on the deposit reflect the organisation making the payment.

 Organisation parties have their own due diligence and setup requirements; see [opening requirements](../accounts/Opening-Requirements.md) for how `Organization` parties are used elsewhere on the platform.